nileshparab42/Machine-Learning/Data Preprocessing/README.md

 ```
 df.to_excel('Preprocessed.xlsx', index=False)
 ```
-This will export the DataFrame to an excel file named "data.xlsx" in the current working directory.
+This will export the DataFrame to an excel file named "Preprocessed.xlsx" in the current working directory.

 Pandas also support exporting DataFrame to many other file formats like feather, parquet, sql, etc. You can use the appropriate function for the desired file format to export the data.